Ranching Partnerships on the Rocky Mountain Front

 With key funding from the Richard King Mellon Foundation, TCF partnered with The Nature Conservancy, the U.S. Fish and Wildlife Service and the State of Montana to launch an unprecedented effort to protect 250,000 acres of wildlife habitat along the Rocky Mountain Front while maintaining the region’s traditional ranching heritage.

 In order to achieve these goals, we’re working with ranching families to place conservation easements on their properties.
-A conservation easement is an agreement a landowner makes to permanently restrict the type and amount of development on his or her land.
+A conservation easement is an agreement landowners makes to permanently restrict the type and amount of development on their land.
 Instead of selling their land to be developed into subdivisions, ranchers can obtain conservation easements that allow them to continue ranching while protecting their land for wildlife habitat.

 To date, the Rocky Mountain Front Initiative has protected over 220,000 acres of critical migratory corridors for grizzly bears and a wide variety of other species that depend on the front’s rich ecosystem.